whoschek/bzfs/README.md

 **--no-create-bookmark**

-*  For increased safety, in normal operation wbackup-zfs behaves as follows wrt.
-ZFS bookmark creation, if it is autodetected that the source ZFS pool support bookmarks: Whenever it has successfully completed replication of the most recent source snapshot, wbackup-zfs creates a ZFS bookmark of that snapshot and attaches it to the source dataset.
+*  For increased safety, in normal operation bzfs behaves as follows wrt.
+ZFS bookmark creation, if it is autodetected that the source ZFS pool support bookmarks: Whenever it has successfully completed replication of the most recent source snapshot, bzfs creates a ZFS bookmark of that snapshot and attaches it to the source dataset.
     Bookmarks exist so an incremental stream can continue to be sent from the source dataset without having to keep the already replicated snapshot around on the source dataset until the next upcoming snapshot has been successfully replicated.
 This way you can send the snapshot from the source dataset to another host, then bookmark the snapshot on the source dataset, then delete the snapshot from the source dataset to save disk space, and then still incrementally send the next upcoming snapshot from the source dataset to the other host by referring to the bookmark.

     The --no-create-bookmark option disables this safety feature but is